 The City of Beaumont Water Utilities Department advises that residents with broken water pipes that a located on the residents side of the meter, should turn off their water at the meter and make arrangements for repairs.

-If you need assistance with turning off your meter, you are asked to call the Fire Department at 409-880-3901.
+If you need assistance turning off your meter, you are asked to call 3-1-1.

 - Disconnect outside water hoses.
 If left connected during freezing temperatures, the water in hoses will freeze and expand causing connecting faucets and pipes to freeze and break.

 - Protect and Insulate exposed pipes, faucets, and exposed pipes in unheated areas.
 Use foam padding sleeves or special insulating tape to guard your pipes.
 Even a small unprotected area can freeze and cause problems.
 Don’t forget to check all irrigation devices, backflow prevention devices, pool pumps, and unprotected fire sprinkler lines.

 - If possible, open cabinet doors along exterior walls to allow more heat to get to un-insulated pipes under a sink or appliance near an outer wall.